anirudhvr/keyserve/README.md

 ### Being worked on

 1. Automated key expiration and rotation.
 Key expiration is easy to implement, but rotation will require support from the client side.
 2. Multiple users and roles.
-3 Storage services: Currently, the data is stored in an sqlite database and backed up to S3, but perhaps there could be other choices such as MySQL, Redis, etc.
+3 Storage services: Currently, the data is stored in an sqlite databaseand backed up to S3, but perhaps there could be other choices such as
+MySQL, Redis, etc.
 4 Assembling key from multiple sources: To add extra redundancy and security, we want to allow the user to store a key at n multiple locations and be able to reconstruct the key from k of these locations (where k < n) 5 Web frontend.
 Will show the stuff available as JSON in a pretty format.
 Early screenshots here: blog.nouvou.com/introducing-nouvous-key-management-service

 ### Bug reports